jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ## Set up your sound card

 ### Configure Jack with QJackCtl
-Jamulus clients need [Jack](https://jackaudio.org/) to run, but you need to configure that first.
+Jamulus clients need [Jack](https://jackaudio.org/){: target="_blank" rel="noopener noreferrer"} to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
 1. Open the **command shell** e.g. with Crtl-Alt-T and
 1. execute the command `qjackctl` you will see the **Jack Audio Connection Kit**
 1. Check or adapt the **settings**  in `QjackCtl` - especially select your audio input device in the `qjackctl` settings (see settings below)
 1. Start Jack by pressing the **Start-Button**
 You can `Stop` Jack after Quitting Jamulus)

 **Settings for Jack Audio Connection Kit**

 The exact settings for Jack will depend on what your audio interface/sound card is capable of.

 Configure Jack in `qjackctl` in Settings and do the following: